fullstackn/videoScript/README.md

 9. Press "Extend Access token" in the bottom of the page
 10. The whole process of user access token generation is also described here - https://elfsight.com/blog/how-to-get-facebook-access-token/
 11. For scripts usage environment variable USER_FB_TOKEN should be assigned with value of generated access token
 12. The whole process is pretty complicated, including linking up different facebook/instagram entities.
 This little manual does not claim to be fully accurate and complete; perhaps something is missing.

+TODO
+- threads
+- tiktok
+- snapchat
+- whatsapp